WELCOME TO EMDR DIRECT

 No, EMDR can safely and successfully be done via webcam in the security of your home.
 In fact experience shows that EMDR can be quicker and more effective when done online with a fully trained therapist.

 What qualifications do you have?

 I am an experienced therapist with a Masters in Systemic and Psychodynamic Therapy.
-In addition to my core training I am an accredited member of the British Association for Counselling and Psychotherapy and a member of the UK EMDR Association, working towards accreditation.
+In addition to my core training I am an Accredited Member of the British Association for Counselling and Psychotherapy (No. 812920) and an Accredited Practitioner member of the UK EMDR Association (No. P0379).
 I have done many hours of advanced EMDR training and I am required to pursue continual professional training and clinical reflection as a member of these professional organisations.

 How do you give back to your community?

 I donate 1% of income from every session to Acorns, which is a charity that supports children and young people who live in North Tyneside around domestic violence and abuse.
 I also volunteer my services for Trauma Recovery Network.